ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 ## The Strael frame

-It took me four years from there to the point of ordering a Strael frame late August 2021 to build up my personal bike.
+It took me four years from there to the point of ordering a Strael frame in late August 2021 to build up my personal bike.
 In particular, it´s a Strael because of

 - **The fit:** There is a *tall* frame geometry that fits me.
 Have a look at the [Fairlight Fit Calculator](https://fairlightcycles.com/calculator/).
 - **The details:** When you read through Dom´s [design notes](https://fairlightcycles.com/wp-content/uploads/2021/06/Fairlight-Strael-3.0-Design-Notes.pdf) you´ll probably get a sense of how he is taking care about everything.
 It´s certainly speaking to me and I like to have a frame someone was so humble and courageous about.